Algebraically unrealizable complex orientations of plane real pseudoholomorphic curves

 \proclaim{ Proposition~\propBigDeg } For any positive integer $p$ there exists a real pseudoholomorphic curve of degree $m=12p-3$ with $l=40p^2-38p+10$ ovals such that $\Lp_+=0$ and $\Ln_-=2p^2-p-1$.
 The complex scheme of this curve is unrealizable by an algebraic curve of the same degree. \endproclaim

+If a real pseudoholomorphic separating curve has two nested ovals of opposite signs bounding an annulus free of other ovals, then the complex scheme obtained by reversing the orientations of these two ovals is also realizable by a separating real pseudoholomorphic curve of the same degree.
+I will call this operation {\it swapping of parallel ovals.} This is a conjugation-equivariant version of Auroux--Donaldson--Katzarkov's braiding construction [\refADK] (see Proposition~\propSwap\ in \S\sectSwap\ for more details).

 {\bf Remark \remNineAlg.} The complex schemes $J\sqcup 9_- \sqcup 1_+\langle 1_-\langle 1_-\rangle\rangle$ and $J\sqcup 9_- \sqcup 1_-\langle 1_-\langle 1_+\rangle\rangle$ (which are obtained from (\eqSchNine) by swapping the orientations of any two consecutive nested ovals) are realizable by real algebraic curves of degree $9$.
-Indeed, choose the corresponding orientations on the cubics in Figure~\figCubics(a), then perturb the cubics generically, and smooth the double points according to the chosen orientations, see Figure~\figNineAlg.
+Indeed, choose the suitable complex orientations on the cubics in Figure~\figCubics(a), then perturb the cubics generically, and smooth the double points according to the chosen orientations, see Figure~\figNineAlg.
+Thus the swapping of parallel ovals on any of these two algebraic curves (see Proposition~\propSwap) provides another pseudoholomorphic realization of the complex scheme (\eqSchNine).

-\midinsert \epsfxsize120mm \centerline{\epsfbox{alg9.eps}} \botcaption{ Figure~\figNineAlg } Algebraic realization of $\langle 9_-\sqcup 1_\pm\langle 1_-\langle 1_\mp\rangle\rangle$ \endcaption \endinsert
+\midinsert \epsfxsize120mm \centerline{\epsfbox{alg9.eps}} \botcaption{ Figure~\figNineAlg } Algebraic realization of $J\sqcup 9_-\sqcup 1_\pm\langle 1_-\langle 1_\mp\rangle\rangle$ \endcaption \endinsert

-If a real pseudoholomorphic separating curve has two nested ovals of opposite signs bounding an annulus free of other ovals, then the complex scheme obtained by reversing the orientations of these two ovals is also realizable by a real pseudoholomorphic curve of the same degree.
-I will call this operation {\it swapping of parallel ovals.} This is a conjugation-equivariant version of Auroux--Donaldson--Katzarkov's braiding construction [\refADK] (see \S\sectSwap\ for more details).

 {\bf Question \queSwap.} Is it true that if (\eqMain) does not hold for a separating real pseudoholomorphic curve $A$, then $A$ can be transformed to a curve satisfying (\eqMain) by swappings of parallel ovals?